Bilal-Ahmad102/Genetic-Algorithm/README.md

 ## Contact

-For any inquiries or suggestions, please contact [your email].
+For any inquiries or suggestions, please contact [ba2736180@gmail.com].